 In addition to problems for the mother, her baby may also suffer from diabetes.
 Depending upon the blood levels of glucose during the pregnancy, the baby may grow excessively large, causing difficulties at delivery.
 Additionally, the baby may have temporary difficulty controlling its glucose and calcium at birth.
-If the mother’s blood sugar remains elevated throughout her pregnancy, the baby has increased risk of stillbirth.
+If the mother’s blood sugar remains elevated throughout her pregnancy, the baby has an increased risk of stillbirth.

 Gestational diabetes is most often encountered in late pregnancy.
 In the past, screening for this disease was based on clues such as a family history of diabetes, history of delivery of a baby weighing more than nine pounds, a history of stillbirth or certain birth defects, high blood pressure, obesity, or age over thirty at the time of delivery.
 However, because many women develop gestational diabetes without any of these risk factors, screening for gestational diabetes is now performed for all pregnant women between 24 and 28 weeks of pregnancy.

 When you arrive for the test, you’ll be given a sugar solution that contains 50 grams of glucose.
 The solution like a very sweet soda pop (it comes in cola, orange, or lime flavor), and you have to get all of it down in five minutes.
 We do keep it chilled so that you may drink it cold.
 An hour later, we will take a blood sample from your arm to check your blood sugar level.